 About Mike New

-Meanwhile lets just say that we are proud Mike New contributed a whooping 54 entries.
+But we are proud to say that Mike New contributed 54 entries already.

 By Joel Kotkin & Wendell Cox Report on Best Cities for Minorities To us, cities emerge because they provide opportunity to people, and are sustainable only so long as they continue to do so.
 This report examines the places where minorities are thriving economically today.
 Read the Report (PDF)